clarkcb/xsearch/README.md

   was looking at a possible Scala development opportunity.
 I did end up working in it professionally for several years, and in that time my functional language skills improved a fair amount, and it's been interesting for me to see how this version has evolved.
+I should mention that this version is one of the slower ones based on what I've seen so far, which is probably partially due to JVM start-up, but I'm also certain that there are a number of optimizations that can be done in the code.

 * __pysearch.py__ - When I use this tool, which I still do regularly, I usually end up using the Python version.
 That's mostly out of habit, but also because